BenSaunders27/ProgressiveTransformersSLP/README.md

 # Reference

-If you with to reference Progressive Transformers in a publication or thesis, please cite the following [paper](https://arxiv.org/abs/2004.14874):
+If you wish to reference Progressive Transformers in a publication or thesis, please cite the following [paper](https://arxiv.org/abs/2004.14874):

 ```
 @article{saunders2020progressive,